BLESSED MARIA PILAR OF SAINT FRANCIS BORGIA MARTÍNEZ GARCÍA, BLESSED MARIA SAGRARIO OF SAINT ALOYSIUS GONZAGA MORAGAS CANTARERO AND COMPANIONS

 Virgins and Martyrs

-Those who wish to celebrate two specific commemorations today can commemorate the three martyrs of Guadalajara, and on August 16, Blessed Maria Sagrario.
+Those who wish to celebrate two specific commemorations today may observe the optional memorial of the three Blessed Martyrs of Guadalajara, and on August 16, Blessed Maria Sagrario.

 From the Common of Martyrs or the Common of Virgins, except for the following:

 From the Spiritual Canticle of St. John of the Cross